d-oit/doitBrainstrom/mind-map-pwa/docs/conflict_resolution_strategy.md

 - It does not preserve changes made by multiple users simultaneously.
 - It may lead to data loss if two users edit the same mind map offline and then sync.
 - It does not provide a way for users to manually resolve conflicts.
+- It doesn't handle partial updates or selective merging of changes.
+- It assumes that newer changes are always more important than older ones.

 ## Future Considerations